vincentyang1998/vincentyang1998.github.io/index.md

 ## Academic Background

 - **Aug 2022 - Dec 2023:** MSc in Finance (STEM), Simon Business School - University of Rochester
-- **Sep 2016 - May 2020:** BCom in Auditing, Hunan University of Finance and Economics
+- **Sep 2016 - Jun 2020:** BCom in Auditing, Hunan University of Finance and Economics

 ---

 ## Research Interests

+- Behavioural Finance
+- Financial Crises
 - Anomalies
-- Behavioural Finance
-- Shadow Banking
 - International Finance

-While I am currently drawn to the realms of Behavioural Finance, Shadow Banking, Anomalies, and International Finance, my academic journey is an ongoing exploration.
+While I am currently drawn to the realms of Behavioural Finance, Financial Crises, Anomalies, and International Finance, my academic journey is an ongoing exploration.
 I am actively immersing myself in diverse research papers, eagerly seeking opportunities to uncover new interests and expand my horizons within the dynamic field of finance.

 <br>